Data-efficient Model Learning and Prediction for Contact-rich Manipulation Tasks

 A general concern for any model learning scenario is prediction uncertainties.
 Because of the recursive nature of long-term prediction, even a small error in the model can cause a significant divergence from the real system behavior.
 Furthermore, erroneous predictions can follow if the system moves into a region that has seen less training data \cite{ross2011reduction}, something which is only exaggerated by the requirement of learning from sparse and discontinuous data.
 An effective strategy, as introduced in \cite{deisenroth2015gaussian}, is to adopt a probabilistic approach that would directly encode the uncertainty due to lack of training data in the long-term prediction and then utilize this representation in policy optimization.

 A number of recent MBRL methods have been successfully demonstrated in some contact-involving tasks such as manipulation \cite{lenz2015deepmpc}, \cite{levine2015learning} and locomotion \cite{nagabandi2018neural}, \cite{chua2018deep}.
-Since the focus of these methods were on the overall MBRL performance and the fact that different model learning techniques were used, questions remain about the most effective strategy to achieve model learning and probabilistic long-term prediction.
-In answering this question, we adopt a strategy of hybrid dynamical system~\cite{lunze2009handbook} that directly addresses the nature of dynamics and sparsity of data and compare it with highly flexible state-of-the-art methods.
-Specifically, we propose to learn a model with an architecture resembling a \textit{hybrid automata}~\cite{lunze2009handbook}, which is well equipped to represent the sharp discontinuity that characterizes contact.
-We also propose to use Gaussian process (GP) models, which is known to be more data-efficient than artificial neural network (ANN), to model the subsystem (or modes) that forms the switching system.
+Since these methods focused only on the overall MBRL performance, questions remain about the most effective strategy to achieve model learning and long-term prediction.
+In answering this question, we adopt a strategy of hybrid dynamical system~\cite{lunze2009handbook} that directly addresses the discontinuous nature of dynamics and compares it with highly flexible state-of-the-art methods.
+Specifically, we propose to learn a model with a structure resembling a \textit{hybrid automata}~\cite{lunze2009handbook}, in which Gaussian process (GP) is used to model the subsystems (or modes).
 We proceed further and provide a solution for probabilistic long-term prediction using such a hybrid model.
-Results form a contact motion experiment performed on an industrial manipulator clearly show that the proposed method outperforms the baselines by a large margin.
+Results from a contact motion experiment performed on an industrial manipulator clearly show that the proposed method outperforms the baselines by a large margin.
 To the best of our knowledge, such a direct evaluation of long-term prediction of contact-rich manipulation tasks has not been undertaken before.